RamizFaragalla/Huffman-Text-Compression/README.md

     - Once the file is fully read, I remove any unused bits from the end of the string
     - Then, I traverse the prefix tree to decode the string and store the results in a file

-**I ran this algorithm for 20 files and calculated the compression ratio for each file.**
+**Output: I ran this algorithm for 20 files and calculated the compression ratio for each file.**

 **Text Compression Results:**